-8 May 1945, VE Day – Germany surrenders to the Allies.
+8 May 1945, Germany surrenders to end the conflict in Europe.

 The formal surrender of the German military forces in World War II, and thus the laying down of arms, took place at 15h00 on Tuesday 8 May 1945.
 Although signed the day before (7 May) in Reims, France, the message had to filtrate through to all forces still fighting in the field, hence the time and date of 15h00 8 May some 24 hours later.